corona-warn-app/cwa-documentation/solution_architecture.md

 - **infectiousness** and **report type** parameters, defined by the sending app
 - **day of the exposure**
-- **multiple scan instances**, i.e. occurences, where the other device has been actively identified during the scanning process
+- **multiple scan instances**, i.e. occurrences, where the other device has been actively identified during the scanning process

 ### Attenuation Buckets